Rakdoslover/Project-5-first/README.md

 ##### Code Institute

 - Course content for portfolio project 4 helped greatly in being able to complete this project.
-- Initial structure **based heavily** on the CI walkthrough of the "I Think Therefore I Blog".
+- Initial structure **based heavily** on the CI walkthrough of the "Boutique Ado".
 - Legacy code regarding Base/index.html and accompaning CSS remains.

 [Back to Top of page](#tcontents)